27. To Know Japanese -

 The basic structure of a sentence is not so different from English.
 In Japanese it is subject, object and verb; in English, subject, verb and object.
 Japanese say I food eat and Americans, I eat food.
 In Japanese many modifiers and phrases and relative clauses are added and the personal pronoun is dropped, being understood from the context.
 For example, I eat hamburgers is understood in Japanese by my saying, in Japanese, Hamburgers, eat.
 (The comma here in Japanese being a sound that indicates something is being done to hamburgers) A sound that follows words and indicates action is a post-position (cf preposition in English).

+There are 4 main post-positions - wa, wo, ni, and ka, the last after a verb for a question.
 The wa, which is at the start of a sentence, is like a comma or a colon or a separation phrase from the rest of the sentence; while the wo means something is acting on what it follows (I eat hamburgers in English is hambahga wo tabemasu in Japanese).
 But Hambahga wa tabemasu ka means, Hamburger?
 Do you (want to) eat it?

 The ni places something.
 Nihon ni sunde imasu is very literally Japan in, living am, or in English word order, I am living in Japan.
 Note the personal pronoun, I, in Japanese, is assumed because it is obvious from the context of me speaking about myself.